The author has worked in conservation and woodland management over many years.

 Also known as the Silver Poplar or Silverleaf Poplar, this tree has a very distinctive trunk.
 Ranging from greenish-white to grayish-white, its bark boasts dark, diamond-shaped marks.

 Unfortunately, this tree has invasive traits, so be sure to review the potential risks before planting one.

 Also known as the Eurasian Poplar, this tree is one of the most characteristic trees of Siberia and is found throughout Northern Europe as far west as Iceland.
 It is closely related to the American Aspen, but the bark tends more towards gray than pure white.

 In the US, it is present as an invasive species.

-This is especially so in California, where Blue Gum Trees (Eucalyptus globulus) have established themselves in many forests.
-A great deal of this is down to the efforts of a Santa Barbara rancher, Ellwood Cooper.
-In the 1870's he planted out 200 acres of Blue Gum and encouraged other people to do the same in his writings.
+This is especially so in California, where Blue Gum Trees (Eucalyptus globulus) have established themselves in many forests—to mixed reviews from the state's citizens.
+A great deal of this is due to the efforts of a Santa Barbara rancher, Ellwood Cooper.
+In the 1870s, he planted out 200 acres of Blue Gum and encouraged other people to do the same in his writings.